For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 ASOS Premier Delivery

-Premier Delivery costs £11.95* for the whole year and gets you free Next-Day Delivery, Standard Delivery or Nominated Day Delivery (whereby you select a delivery date of your choosing) to a UK address.
+Premier Delivery costs £9.95* for the whole year.
+It gets you free Next-Day Delivery or Nominated Day Delivery in the UK for orders over £15, after any discounts.

 If you have housemates who also love ASOS, this is a no-brainer.
-Sign up for Premier Delivery on one person's account, split the bill and you'll all pay next to nothing for a whole year.
+Sign up for Premier Delivery on one person's account, split the bill and you'll all pay very little for a whole year.

-Or, if you don't have housemates who are willing to split the price, another way to get free ASOS delivery is to see if you've got uni friends who are willing to go halves/thirds/quarters on Premier Delivery on one of your accounts.
+Or, if you don't have housemates who are willing to split the price, another way to get free ASOS delivery is to see if you have uni friends who are willing to go halves/thirds/quarters on Premier Delivery on one of your accounts.

 You can use Premier Delivery for multiple addresses, although ASOS' terms and conditions do state that Premier Delivery should be used for personal use only.